MichaelABryant/credit-card-cluster/README.md

 I then hyperparameter tuned the models with five-fold cross-validation and evaluated them using accuracy.

 The models I used were:
-* **kNeighborsClassifier** because I thoughts since I used a clustering algorithms to create the groups that classifying based on neighbors might be effective.
+* **kNeighborsClassifier** because I thought since I used a clustering algorithms to create the groups that classifying based on neighbors might be effective.
-* **RandomForestClassifier** because I wanted to try a tree model.
+* **RandomForestClassifier** because I wanted to try a tree model and this classifier is known to give good results even without hyperparameter tuning.

 ### Model Performance